 Located 1,360 kilometres north of Brisbane, The Port of Townsville is a world-class gateway for trade and investment.

-Townsville is a unique, exciting and thoroughly welcoming destination for cruise ships, their passengers and crew.
+Townsville is a unique and thoroughly welcoming destination for cruise ships, their passengers and crew.
 The Townsville Port boasts a near-new cruise ship terminal (Quayside Terminal) and a berth that (at a minimum) can accommodate vessels with dimensions LOA - 238 metres.
 Larger vessels are able to anchor safely off Magnetic Island - SeaLink Queensland provide exceptional tender services and can transfer up to 300 passengers per ferry.

 Cruise ships have priority berth rights on Berth 10 if bookings are made 12 months prior to arrival.